shankarkarande/Shankar-PortFolio/README.md

-# Flask Web App Tutorial
+# This is my personal Flask webapp Portfolio.
+In this webapp you will simply register and see my portfolio.

 ## Setup & Installtion